gallochris/evdev-byc/pages/2025-college-football/teams/[teams].md

   sum(fs.milesTraveled) as totalMiles,
   avg(case when fs.daysRest > 0 then fs.daysRest end) as avgRest,
   count(case when fs.homeAway = 'away' then 1 end) as awayGames,
+  count(case when fs.homeAway = 'neutral' then 1 end) as neutralGames,
   count(case when fs.conferenceGame = true then 1 end) as conferenceGames,
   count(case when fs.conferenceGame = false then 1 end) as nonConferenceGames,
   count(distinct fs.opponentConference) as distinctConferences,